Townzc/S-AES/README.md

 ---

 <div align="center">
-<em>This project fully complies with course assignment requirements, implementing all S-AES algorithm functionalities with comprehensive testing validation and user documentation.</em>
+<em>This project implements all S-AES algorithm functionalities with comprehensive testing validation and user documentation.</em>
 </div>